Preferred gender pronoun: Legal issues and legal recognition

-As of April 2021, U.S. Department of Labor policies on gender identity encourage managers and supervisors to refer to people by the pronouns and names they want to use, stating that continued misuse of pronouns and name may "breach the person's privacy...put them at risk of harm" and in certain circumstances, "may be considered harassment".
+As of April 2021, U.S. Department of Labor policies on gender identity encourage managers and supervisors to refer to people by the pronouns and names they want to use, stating that continued misuse of pronouns and name may "breach the person's privacy...put them at risk of harm" and in certain circumstances "may be considered harassment".
 It also advised such people to use gender-neutral language in order to "avoid assumptions about employees' sexual orientation or gender identity" and stated that someone's gender "should not be assumed based on their pronouns".
 The U.S. Equal Employment Opportunity Commission also suggested that even though misusing the PGPs and name of a transgender employee does not violate Title VII, doing so intentionally and repeatedly "could contribute to an unlawful hostile work environment."
 EEOC decisions in Lusardi v.
 Dep't of the Army (2013), Jameson v.
 U.S. Postal Serv.
 (2015), and Jamal v.
 Saks & Co.
 (2015) concluded that intentional misuse of PGPs created a hostile work environment.
 The commission also said gender identity harassment may include repeated, and intentional, misuse of PGPs.

 In May 2022, the conservative think tank Policy Exchange reported that UK police and courts were referring to suspects by preferred pronoun because gender self-identification had been adopted as policy despite no basis in law.
 The practice was revealed by Freedom of Information requests made by campaign group Fair Play for Women.
 The report recommended the ending of "compelled use" of preferred pronouns by police.

-In June 2022, Enoch Burke was suspended from Wilson's Hospital School, a Church of Ireland co-educational boarding school in County Westmeath at which he was employed as a teacher, after he voiced his objections to addressing a transgender student of the school as "they".
+In April 2024, the U.S. EEOC issued guidance on gender ID pronouns.
+Employers refusing to use transgender workers' preferred pronouns or bar them from using bathrooms that match their known gender identity commit unlawful sex-based harassment acts.

+In October 2024, a Virginia school board settled with Peter Vlaming, a former high school French teacher who was fired for refusing to use a transgender student's preferred pronouns.
+Vlaming had used the student's preferred name but avoided third-person pronouns, citing religious reasons.
+The West Point School Board settled the lawsuit after the Virginia Supreme Court ruled that Vlaming could pursue claims based on the Virginia Constitution's rights to free exercise of religion, free speech, and due process.